ag-sc/CT-Corpus/Data/Readme.md

 - list_abstracts_dm2_corpus: list of the PubMed ids of the abstracts of clinical trials on type 2 diabetes mellitus

-- subdirectory glaucoma_corpus: corpus of glaucoma abstracts (original text, text without newlines and tokenized text)
+- glaucoma_corpus: corpus of glaucoma abstracts (original text, text without newlines and tokenized text)

-- subdirectory diabetes_corpus: corpus of glaucoma abstracts (original text, text without newlines and tokenized text)
+- diabetes_corpus: corpus of glaucoma abstracts (original text, text without newlines and tokenized text)

 **2. AnnotatedCorpus.zip**